pyOpenSci/handbook/governance/executive-council.md

 [mission, vision, and values](mission-values) while meeting the needs of the growing pyOpenSci community.

-The Council employs flexible and adaptive practices, such as the **lazy consensus** approach, to ensure decisions are made efficiently while fostering thoughtful dialogue and collective alignment.
+The Council employs flexible and adaptive practices to ensure decisions are made efficiently while fostering thoughtful dialogue and collective alignment.

-## Executive Council Roles & Responsibilities
+## Executive Council roles & responsibilities

 Each Executive Council (EC) member dedicates no more than **four to six hours per month** to pyOpenSci activities, including meeting attendance.
 Executive Council members are expected to fulfill the following responsibilities: